You Can Install WordPress using Bluehost in 5 Minutes

 Click the Green button that says Get Started Now

 I use the Pro Plan but if you are a beginning blogger and only have 1 site to worry about the Basic Plan is fine to start with.
 If your traffic increases significantly or you want to add more sites, you can always upgrade.
 The Plus Plan is the most popular and gives you more website space.
 I recommend you purchase their SiteBackupPro.

 Please note that the prices listed above are subject to change.

 Choose your domain

 No matter what plan you decide on once you click select you will be taken to a page to choose your domain.

 If you already have a domain that you’ve purchased from Godaddy or another provider, you can enter it in the second box.

 Important – A domain that has been purchased from another provider will need to be pointed to your Bluehost account.
-You will need to go into your registrar’s account and change the name servers to:
+You will need to go to your registrar’s account and change the nameservers to: